dynamsoft-docs/capture-vision-docs-js/programming/javascript/index.md

 ### Get started

-The best way to get started with Dynamsoft Capture Vision JavaScript Edition is to follow the [User Guide](user-guide/index.md) to build your first barcode reading application.
+The best way to get started with Dynamsoft Capture Vision JavaScript Edition is to follow the [User Guide](https://dynamsoft.com/document-normalizer/docs/web/programming/javascript/user-guide/index.html) to build your own application.

 ### Check APIs